-One of the things that amuses me about publishing my first graphic novel is that prior to engaging in this project a few years ago, I had never read one.
+One of the things that amuse me about publishing my first graphic novel is that prior to engaging in this project a few years ago, I had never read one.
 I had some sense of graphic novels, of course, but I paid them no heed.
-Truth be told, I suppose I even looked down on them as if they were somehow beneath a “real” writer, reader and book lover such as myself.
+Truth be told, I suppose I even looked down on them as if they were somehow beneath a “real” writer, reader, and book lover such as myself.
 However, when I was approached about converting my memoir, published in 2003, into a graphic novel, I had to face my ignorance and arrogance.
 Here are some things this graphic novel neophyte learned through his baptism of fire.

 Graphic Novels Are Rising in Popularity

 While still not fully mainstream, you have probably already noticed the proliferation of graphic novels where you shop for books.
 NPD Bookscan reports that comics and graphic novels have seen “compound annual unit sales growth of 15 percent over the last three years, making it one of the highest growth categories in the trade book marketplace.”
 In other words, it’s not just stereotypical comic book nerds buying graphic novels.

 I have experienced this sales surge firsthand.
 I have dozens of family, friends, and colleagues who chose not to read my narrative memoir but who have already read the graphic novel version.
 The easier to digest, visually-driven stories are more inviting for some.
 I assume this is due in part to the fact that we live in a world awash in imagery, from streaming movies and TV shows to social media where video, photos, and infographics reign supreme.
 Whatever the root causes, the key reason graphic novels sell is that they are entertaining and artful, some of them as much as any other book of any other type.